brucelevis/dungen/README.md

 The API exposes an opaque dungeon structure that represents a grid and cells.
 Different generation functions can be applied to a dungeon to create customizable effects.

-The complete API is documented in the _dungen.h_ file you should include in your project.
+This is a single-file API, the complete documentation is available inside the comments of _dungen.h_ wich you should include in your project.

 Screenshots and numerous examples are available on the [Dungen website](http://lazythunk.com/dungen/)

+## `dungen.h`

 ``` c
 /**